brandcom/silverstripe-vite/README.md

 ## Vite config

+The config must match the `vite.config.js`.
+You need to **?flush** after making changes to yml configs.

+Take a look at the [ViteHelper.php](https://github.com/passchn/silverstripe-vite/blob/master/src/Vite/ViteHelper.php) for more Information.

-The config from your vite.config.js or vite.config.ts must match your config for this plugin.
+The config from your vite.config.js or vite.config.ts must match your ViteHelper config for this plugin.

 See this [example vite.config.ts](https://github.com/brandcom/silverstripe-vite/wiki/example-vite-config) for default configuration.

 **Note:** When using vite below `2.9.0`, the server config will be different.
 [See this config](https://github.com/brandcom/silverstripe-vite/wiki/example-vite-config#vite-below-290).